 Self Test.
-Initially, the 350TX will perform a self-test.
+Initially, the 425SX will perform a self-test.
 This test confirms the operation of all internal circuitry.
-At the conclusion of the test, one of two messages will factory service.
-A code number appears that tells repair personnel where the problem is located.
+At the conclusion of the test, one of two messages will appear.
+PASSED indicates the internal test discovered no failures, FAILED indicates a significant internal problem was discovered and the unit requires factory service.
+A code number appears that tells repair personnel where the problem is.